EDCD/EDDN/docs/Running-this-software.md

 ## Running scripts from source
-If you are just testing out code changes then you can choose to run this application directly from the source using the provided script in `scripts/run-from-source.sh`.
-This assumes the `dev` environment.
+If you are just testing out code changes then you can choose to run this application directly from the source using the script `systemd/start-eddn-service`.
+You'll need to run it as, e.g.

+    systemd/start-eddn-service dev gateway --from-source

+When using `--from-source` you can also supply a `--background` argument to put the process into the background with a `.pid` file written in the logs directory.

+Check the `systemd/eddn_<environment>_config` files for the location of the logs directory.

 ## Running from installation
 Otherwise you will want to  utilise the `setup.py` file to build and